foundriesio/docs/source/reference-manual/security/factory-registration-ref.rst

 Manufacturing Process for Device Registration
 =============================================

-lmp-device-register works great when run manually and can be configured to auto register devices in **CI**
+lmp-device-auto-register works great when run manually and can be configured to auto register devices in **CI**
-:ref:`builds <ug-configure-lmp_lmp-device-auto-register>`.
+:ref:`builds <ug-lmp-device-auto-register>`.
 However,
 a different process is required for provisioning production devices.
 The key to production provisioning lies in owning the :ref:`device gateway PKI <ref-device-gateway>`.
 Once a customer has